Power Maxed Racing

 Power Maxed Racing is a British auto racing team based in Bidford-on-Avon, Warwickshire.
 The team has raced in the British Touring Car Championship, since 2015 after purchasing BTC Racing in February 2015.

 British Touring Car Championship

 Chevrolet Cruze (2015–2016)

 After having purchased BTC Racing in February 2015, the team will enter the 2015 British Touring Car Championship season with Dave Newsham and Josh Cook driving an NGTC Chevrolet Cruze each.
 The last season with the Chevrolet Cruze saw Emmerdale star Kelvin Fletcher take the wheel.
 Fletcher did not have a very successful season and was dropped from the team.

-Vauxhall Astra (2017–present)
+Vauxhall Astra (2017–2025)

 On 22 November 2016 Power Maxed Racing announced that Vauxhall would be returning to BTCC with the Astra for the 2017 season.

 The 2017 drivers were Tom Chilton and Senna Proctor.
 Senna secured victory in the prestigious Jack Sears Trophy, awarded to best rookie, with an unprecedented 5 rounds of the season left to run.
 The car earned a number of podiums under Tom Chilton and guest driver, WTCC Champion Rob Huff.